spring-attic/spring-release-plugin/README.md

 To generate a CircleCI configuration for your project, run `./gradlew initCircle`.
 Commit the generated files.
 Enable your project in CircleCI.

-To release your project, create a release in Github with a version like `1.0.0.RELEASE` (semver plus .RELEASE).
-Alternatively, tag your project with a version like `1.0.0.RELEASE` and push the tag.
+To release your project, create a release in Github with a version like `1.0.0` (semver).
+Alternatively, tag your project with a version like `1.0.0` and push the tag.
 Both have the effect of causing the CircleCI configuration to realize a release is being built and do the right thing.

 ### From the command line (not recommended)